 “You all represent the next generation of business leaders and with the skills you have been honing here, you are equipped to solve the most challenging problems and create durable solutions for your communities, for Pakistan& for the global community.”

-Murtaza Zaidi, Director NIC Peshawar expressed his gratitude at closing ceremony of Pakistan Startup Cup,
+Murtaza Zaidi, Director NIC Peshawar expressed his gratitude at closing ceremony of Pakistan Startup Cup and said,

 “Today is the proud moment for NIC Peshawar.
 It’s been 6 years since the inception of Startup Cup but not even a single company won or even made the cut to top three positions of Pakistan Startup Cup from Peshawar but this year not one but two Peshawar Based companies incubated at NIC Peshawar got the top slots.
 This shows the hard work and dedication of the team, mentors and all our partners.”